valu-digital/valuso/README.md

 $loader->registerService('HttpDigestAuth', 'Auth', new HttpDigestAuthenticationService());

 // Authenticate until one of the respondents returns
-// either boolean true or false
+// either boolean true or false and retrieve that value
-$serviceBroker
+$isAuthenticated = $serviceBroker
 	->service('Auth')
 	->until(function($response) {return is_bool($response);})
 	->authenticate($httpRequest)